arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

 I wrote a super simple *tl;dr* [presentation about type families](https://cdepillabout.github.io/haskell-type-families-presentation).
-Originally I wrote it in Japanese for a Haskell Lightening Talk in Tokyo, but I recently translated it to English upon the request from someone in the **#haskell** room in the [functional programming slack community](http://fpchat.com/).
+Originally I wrote it in Japanese for a Haskell Lightning Talk in Tokyo, but I recently translated it to English upon the request from someone in the **#haskell** room in the [functional programming slack community](http://fpchat.com/).
 If you aren't sure about type families, please